awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 To learn which services support using temporary credentials, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.

 The `aws:MultiFactorAuthPresent` key is not present when an API or CLI command is called with long\-term credentials, such as user access key pairs\.
-Therefore we recommend that when you check for this key that you use the `...IfExists` versions of the condition operators\.
+Therefore we recommend that when you check for this key that you use the `\.\.\.IfExists` versions of the condition operators\.

 It is important to understand that the following `Condition` element is ***not*** a reliable way to check whether a request is authenticated using MFA\.